Mathe172/NewCommands/README.md

 ##NBT
 The syntax to input NBT is nearly the same as it is in vanilla.
 For backwards-compatibility reasons, selectors and labels have to be escaped when they should be evaluated: `{CustomName:\$name}` instead of `{CustomName:$name}`.
 If you want to specify the type of a selector/label, you can do so by using the same literals as for numbers: `b`,`s`,`i`,`l`,`f`,`d`.
 These literal also work after a string enclosed in quotation marks (so you can 'build' your numbers/values from multiple selectors and labels)

+##JSON
+As for NBT, the changes are only minimal - to evaluate selectors and labels, you also have to put a `\` in front of them (see above)

 ##Examples
 **Note**: Since `/give` is still missing, you have to use other ways to get a command-block: